 - Distance from the Bay Area: 4 hours| Website: Black Mountain Lookout

-Half Moon Bay: a small coastal town just south of the Bay Area recently made famous by the award-winning film Birdemic: Shock and Terror!, (actually I think it won “Worst Film Ever Made” or something, so obviously we love it, please go watch the trailer, and then watch the hanger scene, and if you want to discuss this masterpiece please leave us a comment).
+Half Moon Bay: a small coastal town just 30 minutes south of San Francisco recently made semi-famous by the award-winning film Birdemic: Shock and Terror!, (actually I think it won “Worst Film Ever Made” or something, so obviously we love it, please go watch the trailer, and then watch the hanger scene, and if you want to discuss this masterpiece please leave us a comment).

 But there’s more to Half Moon Bay than terrifying clip-art birds and gorgeous beaches.
 There’s also an awesome pumpkin festival every October, with the best Hay Mazes and pumpkin patches anywhere within a weekend trip near San Francisco.
 And there’s an adorable quaint little downtown.

-- Cost: $94 mid-week, $100+ on weekends, but usually available under $150 Verdict: The perfect romantic weekend for you and someone else’s dog.
+- Cost: Around $200 Verdict: The perfect romantic weekend for you and that cute surfer you met on Tinder.
 Or like, whoever.
 We don’t judge.